joshmorgan1000/libharmonics/docs/IncrementalCompilationCache.md

 ### Persistent cache

-When Vulkan support is available the compiled SPIR-V can be written to disk.
+When Vulkan or CUDA support is available the compiled SPIR-V can be written to disk.
 The directory defaults to `shader_cache/` and can be overridden with the `HARMONICS_SHADER_CACHE` environment variable.
 Cached files are keyed by a digest of the shader name and reloaded on the next run.

 Clearing the in-memory cache or removing the files forces a fresh compile.